naher94/DMA331/_classes/week7.md

 ---
 layout: post
-title: No Class
+title: 📚 No Class
 date: 2021-10-14
 more: false
 ---

 Best of luck on all your midterms!
-Look forward to reviewing your midterm projects.
+Look forward to reviewing your projects.